FESTIVAL PROGRAMME

 11.30am– 12.15pm

-Joining Michael in conversation is Gemma Cairney, BBC broadcaster, presenter, and author, known for her vibrant storytelling and deep curiosity about the human experience.
-Together, they’ll explore Michael’s love of language, which sings through his work both on the page and on stage.
-With his debut novel Muckle Flugga, garnering glowing reviews since its release earlier this year, this promises to be a rich and resonant dialogue between two creative forces.
+Joining Michael and Peter in conversation is Gemma Cairney, BBC broadcaster, presenter, and author, known for her vibrant storytelling and deep curiosity about the human experience.
+Together, they’ll explore Michael and Peter’s work, their love of language, and the inspiration they draw from Scotland’s landscapes, contemporary culture and ways of living.
+Don’t miss this rich and resonant talk between three creative forces.

-A book signing with Michael Pedersen will follow the talk.
+A book signing will follow the talk.

 -